bilgino/angularforddd/README.md

 **» Domain model**<br/>

 The domain model entity class contains data and domain-related behavior modeled around business logic.
-In terms of DDD and CQRS, the domain model entity is an aggregate that contains only write operations that result in state changes.
+In terms of DDD and CQRS, the domain model entity class is an aggregate that contains only write operations that result in state changes.

-Domain model in the TypeScript syntax:
+Domain model entity class in the TypeScript syntax:

 ```
 class Order {
     contructor(){}
+    placeOrder(){}
 }
 ```

 In traditional object-oriented programming the software model lacked of explicit boundaries.
 Relationships between classes brought a complexity that required an efficient design.
-The aggregate pattern takes a different approach by using clusters of domain objects which are based on invariants and clear boundaries inside a software model making the system easier to reason about.
+The aggregate pattern takes a different approach by using clusters of domain objects that are based on invariants and clear boundaries inside the software model making the system easier to reason about.
 One of the most important characteristics of the aggregate pattern is to protect it from being invalid and having an inconsistent state.

 Aggregate entity class checklist: